Lemon Law NJ FAQ

 - What is the Lemon Law in NJ (New Jersey), and how does it work?

 - Is legal representation really free under the Lemon Law in NJ?

 - How is cost-free legal representation possible?

-- Who does the Lemon Law in New Jersey protect?
+- How does the Lemon Law in NJ work?